diamondburned/catglow/ledserial/README.md

 	0x01: Clear all LEDs.
 	0x02: Set all LEDs to the given colors.

+All packets must be suffixed with a CRC32 checksum with the IEEE polynomial.
+The checksum is calculated over the entire packet, including the packet type.
+The checksum is sent as a uint32.

 The packet structure can be understood as follows:

 	0x00: Packet type (uint8)
-	0x..: Packet data of known length depending on the packet type
+	0x01: Packet data of known length depending on the packet type
+    0xNN: CRC32 checksum (uint32)

 The packet data depends on the packet type.